ekwachie/inna/README.md

-## INNA PHP MVC FRAMEWORK
+## INNA

-INNA: is a php mvc minified framework.
+INNA: A PHP minimal framework which allows you to control every bit of it.

 ## HOW TO USE